digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Sent SIGKILL toRestarting system.
 ```

-Doing so interuppted the bootloader and provided access to the bootloaders Command Line Interface.
+Doing so interrupted the bootloader and provided access to the bootloaders Command Line Interface.

 ```